 - Add food to only one section of the bin (or one level of a multi-level bin) at a time.
 The worms will migrate towards the food source and leave their castings behind.

 - Shine a bright light on a pile of castings.
 The worms will move away from the light toward the center of the pile.
 Remove the outer layer of material, repeating as necessary until you have harvested all you can without also collecting worms.

 - Or, simply pick out the worms by hand.

 After harvesting, return the worms to the bin with any remaining material, fresh bedding, and fresh food scraps.

 Using the castings

-Worm castings are rich in organic matter and biological activity, which help improve the structure, nutrient storage and availability, and water-holding capacity of soils.
-Use the castings just like you would other compost: mix into potting soil, spread on top of the soil in your garden or potted house plants, put some at the bottom of a hole before transplanting, or try making compost tea to water plants.
+Worm castings are rich in organic matter and biological activity.
+These qualities improve the structure, fertility, and water-holding capacity of soil.
+Use the castings just like you would other compost: mix into potting soil, spread on top of the soil in your garden or house plants, put some at the bottom of a hole before transplanting, or make compost tea to water plants.

 “Chapter 14: Vermicomposting, Worm Composting.”
 The Vermont Master Composter Resource Manual, State of Vermont Agency of Natural Resources, 2017, pp. 33–36.